-Moving is stressful and complicated and it's easy to forget important things - stuff that can cause last minute panic.
-So de-stress your move when moving out of your old home, make sure you've done everything you need to do on moving day and before you say goodbye to your old home.
+Moving is stressful and complicated, and it's easy to forget important things - stuff that can cause last minute panic.
+So de-stress your move, make sure you've done everything you need to do on moving day, and before you say goodbye to your old home.
 In all the moving mayhem, it's easy to forget some essential tasks.

-I once had a landlord who forgets to clean out the refrigerator and by the time I moved in, the place smelled of rotten food and it took me a long time to get rid of the smell.
-Be sure to remove garbage and get rid of items that you don't want to move.
+I once had a landlord who always forgot to clean out the refrigerator.
+By the time I moved in, the place smelled of rotten food.
+It took me a long time to get rid of the smell.
+So be sure to remove garbage and get rid of items that you don't want to move.